2100hq/2100-server/README.md

 ## API
 Describes the public api.
 Currently only socket io is used for frontend backend communication.
 Api is split between state and actions.
-State is not queried, but pused to user through socket.
+State is not queried, but pushed to user through socket.
 Actions are request/response from user to server.

+### Authentication
+Authentication is done through tokens over socket.
+There is a specific flow required to correctly authenticate.

 ### Public State
 Public data follows this general schema and comes in through the private channel.